 The initial medium contained 16.34% of total reducing sugars.
-The fermentation medium was prepared by the dilution of the initial medium with boiled tap water to three different sugars levels (3, 5, and 7% of total reducing sugars).
-These sugars levels referred to the initial total reducing sugars content.
+The fermentation medium was prepared by the dilution of the initial medium with boiled tap water to three different sugar levels (3, 5, and 7% of total reducing sugars).
+These sugar levels referred to the initial total reducing sugar content.

-The fermentation process was performed at three different temperatures (20, 25, and 30 °C) and the samples were collected at the start of the fermentation (day 0), after 3, 6 and 9 days.
+The fermentation process was performed at three different temperatures (20, 25, and 30 $^{\circ}$ C) and the samples were collected at the start of the fermentation (day 0), after 3, 6, and 9 days.

-The initial medium and fermentation mediums were analysed as well.
+The initial medium and fermentation mediums were analyzed as well.

-Determination of total reducing sugars content
+Determination of total reducing sugar content

-Total reducing sugars content was determined by the Miller method [22].
+Total reducing sugar content was determined by the Miller method [22].
 The reaction mixture consisted of 0.5 mL of the sample and 0.75 mL of the DNS reagent.
-After heating to the boiling point for 5 min, the mixture was cooled to room temperature and 3.75 mL of the distilled water was added.
-The sample reaction mixture was homogenized and the absorbance was measured at 540 nm (LLG-uniSPEC2 Spectrophotometer, Meckenheim, Germany).
-Blank sample used distilled water instead of the sample.
+After heating to the boiling point for 5 min, the mixture was cooled to room temperature, and 3.75 mL of the distilled water was added.
+The sample reaction mixture was homogenized and the absorbance was measured 540 (LLG-uniSPEC2 nm Spectrophotometer, Meckenheim, Germany).
+The blank sample used distilled water instead of the sample.
 The ripe grape contains almost equal amounts of glucose and fructose.
 Since both of these sugars react in the same way with the DNS reagent, glucose was selected for the preparation of the calibration curve [23,24].
-Results were expressed as grams of glucose per litre of the sample.
+Results were expressed as grams of glucose per liter of the sample.